Yiddish dialects

 Yiddish dialects are varieties of the Yiddish language and are divided according to the region in Europe where each developed its distinctiveness.
 Linguistically, Yiddish is divided in distinct Eastern and Western dialects.
-While the Western dialects mostly died out in the 19th century due to Jewish language assimilation into mainstream culture, the Eastern dialects were very vital until most of Eastern European Jewry was wiped out by the Shoah, called the Khurbn in Yiddish.
+While the Western dialects mostly died out in the 19th century due to Jewish language assimilation into mainstream culture, the Eastern dialects were very vital until most of Eastern European Jewry was destroyed in the Holocaust, called the Khurbn in Yiddish.

-The Northeastern dialects of Eastern Yiddish were dominant in 20th-century Yiddish culture and academia, but in the 21st century, the Southern dialects of Yiddish that are preserved by many Hasidic communities have become the most commonly spoken form of Yiddish.
+The Northeastern dialects of Eastern Yiddish were dominant in 20th-century Yiddish culture and academia.
+By the 21st century, the Southern dialects of Yiddish that are preserved in many conservative Hasidic communities have remained to become the most commonly spoken form of Yiddish.

 Varieties

 Yiddish dialects (late 19th-early 20th century):

 Yiddish dialects are generally grouped into either Western Yiddish and Eastern Yiddish.
-Western Yiddish developed from the 9th century in Western-Central Europe, in the region which was called Ashkenaz by Jews, while Eastern Yiddish developed its distinctive features in Eastern Europe after the movement of large numbers of Jews from western to central and eastern Europe.
+Western Yiddish developed from the 9th century in Western-Central Europe, in the region that was called Ashkenaz by Jews.
+Eastern Yiddish developed its distinctive features in Eastern Europe after the movement of large numbers of Jews from western to central and eastern Europe.

-General references to the "Yiddish language" without qualification are normally taken to apply to Eastern Yiddish, unless the subject under consideration is Yiddish literature prior to the 19th century, in which case the focus is more likely to be on Western Yiddish.
+General references to the "Yiddish language" without qualification are normally taken to apply to Eastern Yiddish, unless the subject under consideration is Yiddish literature prior to the 19th century.
+In that case the focus is more likely to be on Western Yiddish.